DMTF/Redfish-Tools/doc-generator/usersupplement.md

 Note: you can specify the location of the TOC, presumably in the Introduction section, by placing the text [add_toc] where you want the Table of Contents substituted in.
 By default, the TOC will be placed at the top of the HTML output.

+# Schema URI Mapping

+Map schema URIs to local files.
+You may omit the protocol (e.g., https://) from the URI.
+The doc generator will use the local files when specified and otherwise follow the full URI, including data from remote files if possible.

+## Local-repo: redfish.dmtf.org/schemas/v1 ./json-schema

 # Description Overrides

 Note: markdown is allowed in description overrides, but HTML markup is not; it will be escaped.